RoadieHQ/marketing-site/content/docs/tech-insights/track-sonarcloud/index.md

 4. Expand the advanced section and click "Add" under the Headers section
 5. Enter "Authorization" for the header name and "Bearer ${SONARCLOUD_API_TOKEN}" as the header value
 6. In the Allow Headers section click "Add Item" and set its value to "Authorization"
-7. Lastly, click the secure checkbox to make sure that it uses the HTTPS protocol.

 ## Create an HTTP Data Source to collect issues from Sonarcloud